nblt/MEHL-Soup/readme.md

 **ECCV 2024**

-The code is still under refinement.
+The code is raw and still under construction.
+We will release more friendly interface/implementation in the next couple months.